-DISCOVERY OF SOCIAL-MEDIA ESI
+DISCOVERY OF SOCIAL MEDIA ESI

-Social media is a term referring to a broad array of networking sites with varying participation by individuals, businesses, governmental bodies, and other organizations.
+Social media refers to a broad array of networking sites with varying participation by individuals, businesses, governmental bodies, and other organizations.
 Social media sites are proliferating in type, form, and content.
 No longer just a way for kids and young adults to connect about their current activities and status, social media has captured the attention of individuals of all ages as well as businesses, corporations, government entities, and virtually any organization or person that wants to reach target or broad audiences.
-Some of the more popular social media sites are Facebook®, LinkedIn®, Flickr®, Instagram®, YouTube®, and Twitter®, but there are many more.
+Some of the more popular social media sites are Facebook®, LinkedIn®, Flickr®, Instagram®, YouTube®, Snapchat®, and Twitter®, but there are many more.
 Social media policies, agreements, structure, make-up, and culture all differ from site to site, which creates varied and complex data management and ownership issues and significant challenges in preservation of social media content.
+Social media sites routinely have privacy settings in which some information is public while other information is available to "friends" or another limited audience.
+However, in the civil discovery context, information and photographs posted on social media are not protected by any right of privacy regardless of any privacy settings that the user may have established.
 Most social media sites include features allowing members to send direct messages between themselves, much like emails or text messages.
 Assuming relevancy under the facts and circumstances of a given case, social media evidence is discoverable.
-126
+However, not all information on social media will be relevant.
+The challenge for the parties and courts is limiting access to relevant social media information while protecting legitimate privacy interests in non-relevant information.